 Innovations like Ping’s Carbonfly Wrap increase ball speed along with a thin face utilizing the company’s FaceWrap technology that promotes a higher launch across the entire hitting area.

-During my time with the hybrid, I took full advantage of the adjustable hosel with its eight positions to customize loft, lie angle, and face angle.
+During my time with the hybrid, we took full advantage of the adjustable hosel with its eight positions to customize loft, lie angle, and face angle.
 This level of adjustable options allowed me to find optimum launch conditions for my swing.

-I could also reduce my spin to produce more distance with accuracy.
+We could also reduce my spin to produce more distance with accuracy.
 This adjustable hosel from Ping is a game changer for moderate-swing speed golfers wanting more optimization.

 The G430 hybrid also maintains impressive forgiveness thanks to perimeter weighting that keeps ball speeds fast even if you don’t hit the center of the face.